-French is a popular subject at The Perse; it attracts students from all subject specialisms who recognise that the ability to speak and understand a language beyond GCSE level will be a real asset at university and beyond.
+French is a popular subject at The Perse attracting students from all subject specialisms who recognise that the ability to speak and understand a language beyond GCSE level will be a real asset at university and beyond.
 We regularly have 35 to 40 students taking French, roughly a third of whom will continue to study languages at university in one form or another.
 Students have a weekly lesson in pairs with the Language Assistant to build their confidence in their spoken French.
 These intensive lessons are invaluable in helping them develop fluency and the ability to debate and defend their point of view confidently, and to prepare for the oral exam.

 In addition to the A level, we offer the Diplôme d’Etudes de Langue Française (DELF).

 In the Lower Sixth our course covers four broad topics, as well as text and film studies over the two years of the course:

 - Aspects of French-speaking society: current trends and issues